beothorn/javaflame/README.md

 - Exclude classes and packages.
 - Continuous snapshots.
 - Pure html output in a simple file and all captured data available as a JSON at data.js.
+- Get the result either as html or optionally through http on a port passed as argument on the command.
 - Optional, start and stop recording whenever a method with a certain name is called

 # Use cases